No. 24 Huskers turn to defense to put away S. Alabama 35-21

-LINCOLN, Neb.
-(AP) — Nebraska scored two defensive touchdowns and one on special teams, bailing out a sluggish offense and leading the No. 24 Cornhuskers to a 35-21 victory over South Alabama on Saturday.
+“It’s no secret we played very poor,” quarterback Adrian Martinez said.
+“It’s probably the worst we’ve played in a long time, and it’s not acceptable.
+We’re happy we got the win.
+Our defense played great, special teams made some plays, but offensively we need to be a lot better.
+It’s pretty simple.”

-The five-touchdown favorite Huskers led only 14-7 at halftime and totaled just 66 yards in the second half.
-But their defense had five takeaways, the biggest one Eric Lee Jr.’s 38-yard interception return for a touchdown, and JD Spielman ran back a punt 76 yards to make it a three-touchdown game early in the third quarter.
+The five-touchdown favorite Huskers led only 14-7 at halftime, and the anxiety at Memorial Stadium was palpable.

+But the defense had five takeaways, the biggest one Eric Lee Jr.’s 38-yard interception return for a touchdown, and JD Spielman ran back a punt 76 yards to make it a three-touchdown game early in the third quarter.

-Any easing of the anxiety at Memorial Stadium was temporary.
-South Alabama converted two straight turnovers into touchdowns to cut it to 28-21 and had the ball heading into the fourth quarter.
+South Alabama wouldn’t go away.
+The Jaguars converted two straight turnovers into touchdowns to cut it to 28-21 and had the ball heading into the fourth quarter.

 Things started turning for Nebraska when Cam Taylor hammered Jaguars quarterback Cephus Johnson, popping the ball loose, and Alex Davis picked it up at the goal line and stepped into the end zone for a touchdown.